Links

 • --iv-session-key [key] to send a custom session key to the cloud.

-⭐️ External option help to unlock 2 cases: corporate with privacy concern, don't send the code to a third part and app bigger than 200 MB.
-With this setting, Capgo store only the link to the zip and send the link to all app.
+⭐️ External option helps to unlock 2 cases: corporate with privacy concern, don’t send the code to a third part and app bigger than 200 MB.
+With this setting, Capgo store only the link to the zip and sends the link to all apps.

-👀 Capgo cloud never look of what is in the link (for external option), or in the code when stored.
+👀 Capgo cloud never looks at what is in the link (for external option), or in the code when stored.

 🔑 You can add a second layer of security by using encryption, then Capgo will not be able to look or modify anything, it becomes “trustless”.